Ciba Road

 Evacuations and Sheltering:

-Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place for the Ciba Road Fire.
+Mandatory Evacuation Orders: Currently, there are no mandatory evacuation orders in place for the Ciba Road Fire.
+(We cannot find any reported evacuation information at this time).

-Evacuation Warnings: There are no active evacuation warnings for the surrounding communities.
+Evacuation Warnings: There are no active evacuation warnings.

 Road and Infrastructure Closures: